413-458-5733

 • Off Duty Traffic Details

 • Detail officers can be requested through our dispatch to accommodate traffic directing needs for crews doing work in our town.
 Please call ahead to provide us as much time as possible to allow us to find officers.
+If we are unable to fill a detail we will do our best to locate another local agency that may be able to help.

 Special Units